capiotsoftware/swagger-sequelize-crud/README.md

 * updatedAt : Type Date.
 The last updated time of the tuple.
 * deletedAt : Type Date.
 This is null by default.
 The value is updated when Delete operation is called by crud.

+## APIs
+* GET : To fetch all/single document.
+     * Query params:
+        * select: comma separated list of attributes to be fetched.
+Returns all attribute if not provided.
+To exclude attributes provide list with '-' sign.
+Eg: -id,-name.
+To include or exclude a complex feild give '.'  separated feild.
+Eg: address.line1, address.* .
+        * sort: comma separated attributes.
+        * filter: json object to filter document.
+Sample json: ```{
+    "$where": {
+        "name": "Neamen",
+        "template_id": "123"
+    },
+    "contact_id": {
+        "$where": {
+            "id": {
+                "$gt": 1
+            },
+            "value": "234"
+        }
+    }
+}```
+filter should be always inside $where key.
+For more options in filter refer to http://docs.sequelizejs.com/manual/tutorial/querying.html#where
+        * page: page number of the ducument.
+        * count: number of records in a page.
+*   POST: To create a document.
+*   PUT: To update a document.
+*   DELETE: to delete a document.